Different IUD options can include copper and hormonal options. How long they work for and potential side effects can vary.

 - have unexplained vaginal bleeding

-- have a problem with your uterus, such as fibroids, that would make the IUD hard to insert
+- have a medical issue with your uterus, such as fibroids, that can make the IUD hard to insert

 - have liver disease